Egg prices and supply could be impacted by new state law

 The local farm sells eggs from several farms, including one with about 700 pastured hens, and a larger farm in Rhode Island.

-“Our cage-free eggs also come from a farm in Rhode Island,” Lawton said.
-“All our farms don’t have to make changes for the new law because they already give their hens more space than the new rule will require.”
+"Our cage-free eggs also come from a farm in RI," Lawton said.
+"All our farms don't have to make changes for the new law because they already give their hens more space than the new rule will require."

-There is hope yet for budget-conscious consumers and egg sellers in regards to the pending law.

-State lawmakers are working toward a compromise agreement on the law, which would update an animal welfare statute by setting new standards for hen enclosures and treatment of animals used to produce eggs, pork and veal.

-If the law takes effect, industry leaders and advocates warn egg, pork and veal prices could skyrocket next year as the supply dwindles.

-The 2016 law requires hen enclosures to have at least 1.5 square feet of floor space per bird.
+The original bill would have required hen enclosures to have at least 1.5 square feet of floor space per bird.

-However, industry standards have changed since the ballot question passed, and egg producers say Massachusetts would have stricter standards than most other states, leaving suppliers in non-compliance.
+However, industry standards have changed since the ballot question passed, and egg producers say Massachusetts would have had stricter standards than most other states.

-A proposed compromise would require 1 square foot of floor space per hen in multi-tiered aviaries.
+The compromise requires 1 square foot of floor space per hen in multi-tiered aviaries.

-The House and Senate versions of the bill differ on enforcement measures and a start date for a ban on pork acquired from pigs living in cruel enclosures.

-Six lawmakers are negotiating the differences between the House bill voted in October and the Senate version approved in June.
+Rausch, whose district includes much of the Attleboro area, and five other lawmakers negotiated the differences between a House bill voted in October and a Senate version approved in June.

 (0) comments